kzmain/BDE-2019-P4-The-Social-Web/README.md

 General Idea

-The USA elections in 2020 are trending topics on Social Network Services (SNS) such as Twitter and Facebook.
-Can we see or predict election outcomes, by mining this information from data on SNS.
-The idea is to mine data from the USA elections in 2016 from Twitter and Facebook.
-After which we can compare this data with the real USA elections outcomes of 2016.
-The candidate chosen to gather SNS information on republican "Hillary Clinton" and democratic candidate "Dondald Trump".
+The US elections in 2020 is a trending topic on Social Network Services (SNS) such as Twitter and Facebook.
+SNS have proven themselves to be a great influence on society sparking controversy in for example the 2016 US elections.
+This gives rise to the following question: To what degree can data mining of social network services predict the outcome of an US election?
+The idea is to mine data from Twitter and Facebook related to the USA elections in 2016 surrounding the republican candidate "Dondald Trump" and democratic candidate "Hillary Clinton".
+The data collected can be compared to data of the real US elections outcomes of 2016.

-The SNS are also notorious in spreading fake news around the globe.

-Twitter and Facebook can be mined to see what topics are trending in a specific timeframe.

-Research question

-To what degree can data mining of social network services predict the outcome of an US election?
+Research question: To what degree can data mining of social network services predict the outcome of an US election?